Cranberries are small, tart, bright-red berries that are a popular treat, especially during the holiday season.

 Summary Cranberries and cranberry pills contain very high levels of antioxidants, which protect your body from free radical damage linked to various chronic illnesses.

-While research on cranberry pills is somewhat limited, studies on cranberry juice and cranberry extracts have found the following benefits:
+While research on cranberry pills is somewhat limited, studies on cranberry juice and cranberry extracts suggest they have following benefits:

 - Improved heart health: Regularly drinking cranberry juice may lower your risk of heart disease by increasing “good” HDL cholesterol, reducing inflammation and preventing cholesterol oxidation (24, 25, 26, 27).